B-52H Stratofortress lands in South Korea to support 2023 ADEX

 |0

-This work, B-52H Stratofortress lands in South Korea to support 2023 ADEX [Image 7 of 7], by A1C Nicole Ledbetter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, B-52H Stratofortress lands in South Korea to support 2023 ADEX, by A1C Nicole Ledbetter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT